rust-vmm/vhost-device/crates/vhost-device-gpio/README.md

   --socket-count.
 For example, the GPIO device 0 will be allocated to the guest with "<socket-path>0" path.

+## MockGpioDevice support

+As connecting VM guests to random GPIO pins on your host is generally asking for trouble you can enable the "mock_gpio" feature in your build:

+    cargo build --features "mock_gpio"

+You can then enable simulated GPIOs using the 's' prefix:

+    --device-list s4,s8

+Which will create two gpio devices, the first with 4 pins and the second with 8.
+By default updates are display via env logger:

+    vhost-device-gpio -s /tmp/vus.sock -c 1 -l s4
+    [2023-09-14T14:15:14Z INFO  vhost_device_gpio::mock_gpio] gpio dummy0 set value to 1
+    [2023-09-14T14:15:14Z INFO  vhost_device_gpio::mock_gpio] gpio dummy0 set direction to 1
+    [2023-09-14T14:15:14Z INFO  vhost_device_gpio::mock_gpio] gpio dummy0 set direction to 0
+    [2023-09-14T14:15:19Z INFO  vhost_device_gpio::mock_gpio] gpio dummy1 set value to 1
+    [2023-09-14T14:15:19Z INFO  vhost_device_gpio::mock_gpio] gpio dummy1 set direction to 1
+    [2023-09-14T14:15:19Z INFO  vhost_device_gpio::mock_gpio] gpio dummy1 set direction to 0

 ## Examples

 The daemon should be started first: